ST10439885/CyberSecurityBotGUI/README.md

-# 🔒 Sentinel Shield - Cybersecurity Awareness Bot
+# Sentinel Shield – Cybersecurity Awareness Bot

-## 📌 Project Overview
+## About The Project

 Sentinel Shield is a cybersecurity awareness chatbot developed using C# and Windows Forms.
+The chatbot helps users learn about online safety in an interactive and user-friendly way.

-The chatbot helps users learn about important cybersecurity topics such as:
+The application uses a chat-style interface similar to a messaging app where users can ask questions about cybersecurity topics such as password safety, phishing attacks, and online privacy.
-- Password safety
-- Phishing attacks
-- Online privacy
-- Safe online behaviour

-The chatbot simulates a modern messaging application conversation style similar to WhatsApp.

----

-# ✨ Features
+## Features

-✅ GUI-based chatbot
+- GUI-based chatbot
-✅ WhatsApp-style conversation layout
+- Chat-style conversation layout
-✅ Cybersecurity awareness tips
+- Cybersecurity awareness tips
-✅ Random chatbot responses
+- Password safety guidance
+- Phishing attack awareness
+- Online privacy tips
-✅ Sentiment detection
+- Sentiment detection
-✅ User memory and recall
+- User memory and recall
-✅ Voice greeting using WAV audio
+- Voice greeting using WAV audio
-✅ Interactive conversation flow
+- Interactive conversation flow
-✅ Enter key support for sending messages
+- Enter key support for sending messages
-✅ Modern chatbot design and colors

----

-# 🛡️ Cybersecurity Topics Covered
+## Cybersecurity Topics

+The chatbot currently covers:

 1. Password Safety
 2. Phishing Attacks
 3. Online Privacy
 4. General Cybersecurity Awareness

----

-# 😊 Sentiment Detection
+## Sentiment Detection

-The chatbot can detect user emotions such as:
+The chatbot can detect emotions such as:
 - Worried
 - Frustrated
 - Curious

-The bot responds with supportive cybersecurity guidance.
+It responds with supportive cybersecurity guidance based on the user's message.

----

-# 🧠 Memory Features
+## Memory Features

-The chatbot can:
+The chatbot can remember:
-- Remember the user's name
+- The user's name
-- Remember favourite cybersecurity topics
+- Favourite cybersecurity topics
-- Recall stored information when asked

 Example:

 ```text
 my name is Vhugala
 i like privacy
 what do you remember
 ```

----

-# 🔊 Audio Greeting
+## Audio Greeting

-The application includes a voice greeting using:
+The application includes a greeting audio file called:

 ```text
 greeting.wav
 ```

-The greeting automatically plays when the application starts.
+The audio automatically plays when the application starts.

----

-# 🖥️ Technologies Used
+## Technologies Used

 - C#
 - Windows Forms
 - .NET Framework
 - Visual Studio

----

-# 📂 Project Structure
+## Project Structure

 ```text
 CyberSecurityBotGUI